bcabraham/advent-of-code-23/day1/README.md

 ```

 In this example, the calibration values are 29, 83, 13, 24, 42, 14, and 76.
 Adding these together produces 281.

+### Solution
+First, I tried building a buffer of characters, reading from left to right.
+I was already doing the same thing for numbers, so adding the number-words seemed like a simple first step.
+The problem with this implementation is the garbage data in each line.
+I would have had to use two pointers and loop through each line twice to eliminate the bad data.

+Next, I tried using a regex with all the possible values "or'd".
+But this only teturned the first instance of each match and didn't account for overlapping words.

+Finally, I used the Index and LastIndex functions from the strings package, looping through the possible tokens (len = 18) for each line (1000).
+I added separate counters to track the first and last index, updating the first/last numbers when it found a better match.

+Answer: 54885